Luminarys/Sto/README.md

 Sto requires Go, git, and the packages `github.com/hoisie/web` and `github.com/mattn/go-sqlite3`, as well as a valid SQLite3 installation which was compiled with enabled concurrency options.
 Both of the Go dependencies will be automatically installed by the Makefile, but they can be manually gotten if necessary.

 ## Setup and Installation
 Run `make` to build the files into an executable.
 All dependencies will be automatically installed and the `GOPATH` variable automatically set to `~/Gopath` if it doesn't exist.
-Please ensure that git is present on the system.
+Please ensure that git is present on the system in order for `go get` to properly work.
 To configure Nginx, the following location block should be utilized:
 ```
 location / {